 How to buy a home is really not that complicated, provided you have good honest guidance along the way.
 To save a lot of time, frustration and worry, to buy a house with minimal stress, it's a good idea to have dependable representation.
-Having said this, if you're bent on navigating the marketplace without the benefit of a professional realty agent, you may want to explore this website to improve your knowledge of the intricacies of the process.
+Having said this, if you're determined to navigate the market without the benefit of a professional realty agent, you may want to explore this website to improve your knowledge of the intricacies of the process.

 Have you a story to tell about buying a home with no agent to represent you?
 If you would like to share your story, ask a question or compare notes with fellow guests, click here.

 Finding an agent who sincerely puts your interest ahead of their own can help you through what may appear to be a complicated process.

-You can go the uninformed traditional routes of surfing countless agent websites (not necessarily current), monitoring Realtor.ca (sometimes tardy upload of new listings), scouring the local newspaper (few listings make the newspaper), trudging through endless open houses (utterly exhausting), listening to as many pitches from all the attending agents (confusing) and spending evenings and weekends (and a ton of fuel) driving neighbourhoods in search of lawn signs (not all have signs) looking for that elusive and affordable home that meets your needs.
+You can go the uninformed traditional routes of surfing countless agent websites (not necessarily current), monitoring Realtor.ca, trudging through endless open houses and listening to as many pitches from all the attending agents, and spending evenings and weekends (and a ton of fuel) driving neighbourhoods in search of lawn signs (not all have signs) looking for that elusive and affordable home that meets your needs.
 Or you can ...

 Time is our most precious commodity.
 Every moment is irreplaceable.
 Let your agent invest their time to save yours.
 Before even beginning the search, however, they'll advise you to get all your ducks in a row.

 During the initial consultation, your agent should ask numerous questions regarding your wants and needs, including preferred location, style and house size.

-Where do you wish to live?
+Where do you want to live?
 How many bedrooms?
 Bathrooms?
-Do you need a garage or is that a luxury you can live without?
+Do you need a garage or is that something you can live without?
 School requirements?
 Flooring?
 Finished basement?
 What features would you like to see?